brown-ccv/gsdc-oscar-intro-workshop/README.md

 This will load the `environment.yml` file from the current directory and use it to update the current environment.

 **Pro-Tip**: If you're feeling the need for speed, and `conda` doesn't cut it, then `mamba` might be what you want.
 It's a drop-in replacement for `conda`.
-You can install it using `conda install -c conda-forge mamba` and then use `mamba env update` instead of `conda` for the environment update command.
+You can install it using `conda install -c conda-forge mamba` and then use `mamba env update` instead of the previous command.

 ## Loading Jupyter
 - Aisulu